Trip Date: September 16, 2000

 Dee and Kevin forged ahead, running where they could, to avoid having to travel the lower trail by headlamp.
 Derek kept a fast pace, while Jim and I (“Team Advil”) brought up the rear.
 We almost made it out without turning on the headlamps, but at least we got past Saddle Lake (where people tend to get lost) before it got dark.
 We ended up using headlamps for the last mile.

-Climbing Notes: The South Finger is not a walk up!
+Despite having an official “trail,” the South Finger is not a walk up!
 There are steep snowfields that need to be crossed, and ice axes are highly recommended.
 Crampons are also advisable in cooler weather for added security when the snow firms up.
 In leaner snow years, the trail most likely melts out by now, and it may indeed be a walk-up.
 The scramble to the lookout cabin is exposed and not recommended for the timid.